bhakthan/Learn_Agent_by_Visual_Interaction_and_Simulation/README.md

 - Add micro-learning content for new features
 - Use SVG for all custom visualizations (no external chart libraries)
 - Implement proper error boundaries and loading states
+- **Quiz System**: When adding new content, include corresponding quiz questions with explanations
+- **Multi-Level Content**: Ensure all new features support beginner, intermediate, and advanced levels
+- **Role-Based Design**: Consider how different professional personas would interact with new features

 ## 📄 License